Dhiraj Kandel

 To get a student visa, students typically need to show:

-To study in the USA, international students must apply for an F-1 Student Visa.
 This visa allows you to live and study in the U.S. for the duration of your academic program.

 Below is a step-by-step guide to the F-1 visa process, along with important documentation you’ll need.